XinruiJiang/Mental-Rotation-Stimuli/README.md

 - Step3: This step is to remove the background of all images and crop off empty spaces.

 For example stimuli, see Example_Cube.png and Example_Sphere.png.

+# Citation
+To cite this tool, please reference the following:
+Eich, B., Beck, M. R., Jiang, X., & Fan, G. (May, 2023) Sphere stimuli in the Mental Rotation Task: A new set of Ecologically Valid Stimuli with Comparative Performance to Traditional Cube Stimuli.
+Vision Sciences Society, St. Pete Beach, FL.